 The East Gippsland Shire has revised a series of booklets aimed at assisting event organisers to deliver their events.
 These toolkits are designed to equip events, business and community groups with information and skills to maximise the impact of events taking place across the municipality.
 Toolkits have been developed for event organisers, businesses and community/service groups.
 The toolkits were developed by Council, participating events, businesses and community groups.

 Events Toolkit - for Community Groups

-Event Permits Application - Does you event need a permit, FAQ's and examples?
+3. Event Permits Application - Does your event need a permit, FAQ's and examples?

 Usually most events on public land only require the completion of the Initial Event Permit Advice Form, which incorporates an Event Questionnaire and the Event Permit Application.
 If you require assistance when filling out the form please contact Councils Events Unit.
 All forms should be submitted three months prior to your event.

 As a rule of thumb, if your event is held on public land or impacts the use of public land or normal public activities, then you will require a permit.